syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 ### Image size specification

-You can save the image at the required size by specifying the size parameter in the save method as follows.
+You can save an image with the required size by specifying the size parameter in the save method as follows.

 {% tabs %}